 The Township of Green operates under the Township form of government.
 This is the oldest form of municipal government in New Jersey, having been first established by the Township Act of 1798.
 The township form of government is “government by committee” with the legislative and executive responsibilities of the municipality vested in the township committee as a whole.
 The Committee establishes policies for the administration of the various departments and appoints the Township Administrator who is responsible for carrying out those policies and overseeing the day to day operations of the township.

-The Township Committee members are elected officials whose three year terms of office begin on January 1 following their election at the November general election.
-At the reorganization meeting during the first week of January, the Township Committee elects one of their number to be the mayor and another to be the Deputy Mayor.
+The Township Committee members are elected officials whose three year terms of office begin on January 1 following their election at the November General Election.
+At the reorganization meeting during the first week of January, the Township Committee elects one of their members to be the Mayor and another to be the Deputy Mayor.

-Meetings are usually held on the second and fourth Monday of the month at 7:00 p.m. with special meetings being held as necessary.
+Meetings are usually held at 7:00 p.m. on the first and third Monday of each month with exceptions noted.
 Please check the calendar to verify a meeting date.
-Agendas will be posted as soon as they are available usually on the Friday before a meeting.
+Agendas will be posted as soon as they are available, usually on the Friday before a meeting.